DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

 \subsection{Quantitative Analysis}

+\textbf{Sanity-check: k-NN experiments.} Before the main experiments, we check the sanity of DEVIAS.
+For representation learning, we train DEVIAS and the baselines on the UCF-101~\cite{soomro2012ucf101} train split.
+Then we store the action and scene feature vectors from all the training videos in the target datasets, UCF-101 and HMDB-51~\cite{kuehne2011hmdb}.
+For k-NN testing, we evaluate performance in two scenarios: using the same feature types as in training (k-NN Normal Features), and using the alternate feature types (k-NN Reverse Features), as shown in \tabref{knn_reverse}.

+\eg `A-S' indicates training the k-NN classifier with action features and testing with scene features.
+We anticipate that if a model has disentangled action and scene representations, it would perform well in the k-NN Normal Features scenario, and show near-random performance in the k-NN Reverse Features scenario.
+In \tabref{knn_reverse}, we compare our method with the One-Token and Two-Token baselines and the random performance.

+For the experiments, we employ a 10-NN setting and report top-1 accuracy.
+We train both the baseline and DEVIAS on UCF-101.
+The upper bound represents the performance achieved with supervised training on each dataset.
+In the k-NN Normal Features scenario, all the methods compared show reasonable action and scene recognition performances.
+However, in the k-NN Reverse scenario, only DEVIAS shows near-random performance.
+The results verify the disentangled action and scene representations of DEVIAS.

-We validate the performance of DEVIAS through extensive experiments.
-In \tabref{ucf_main}, we evaluate the methods on the UCF-101 dataset.
-The models trained solely under action supervision show significant performance drops in out-of-context scenarios.
-For instance, the baseline Action ViT shows more than $75$ points accuracy drop.
-Applying scene debiasing~\cite{BE,fame} improves the out-of-context action performance.
-However, the scene debiasing models show inferior scene recognition performance compared to the baseline Scene ViT trained with scene supervision only: \eg FAME $51.5\%$ \vs the naive Scene ViT $64.7\%$ in out-of-context scene recognition.
+\textbf{UCF-101 results.} In \tabref{ucf_main}, we evaluate the methods on the UCF-101 dataset.
+Notably, the action performance of the Two-Token baseline decreases compared to the Naive Action ViT baseline in unseen combination scenarios: $16.7\%$ \vs $15.5\%$.

-The action performance of the Two-Token baseline decreases compared to the Action ViT baseline in both in-context and out-of-context scenarios, dropping from $92.9\%$ to $86.0\%$, and from $16.1\%$ to $14.3\%$, respectively.
 The results indicate that the Two-Token baseline still learns scene-biased representations.
-When we apply scene debiasing to the Two-Token baseline, we observe some improvement of $1.9 \sim 6.4$ points in out-of-context action performance and $3.3 \sim 9.3$ points improvement in harmonic mean compared to the Two-Token without debiasing, suggesting an enhanced balance in performance compared to the Two-Token baseline without debiasing.

-DEVIAS stands out by showing a more balanced understanding of action and scene, achieving a significant $16.2$ points boost over the second-best method in the Harmonic Mean(H.M.).
-Particularly in out-of-context action scenarios, DEVIAS outperforms the second-best method by $17.7$ points, showcasing its robustness in action recognition regardless of the surrounding context.
-Remarkably, DEVIAS as a singular model surpasses the combined harmonic mean of the best individual in-context and out-of-context action and scene performances ($61.4\%$ vs. $47.0\%$), indicating effective and efficient disentanglement of representations.
+When we apply the scene debiasing techniques to the Two-Token baseline, we observe action performance improvement of $1.3 \sim 4.8$ points in unseen combination scenarios, and $2.4 \sim 7.0$ points improvement in H.M. compared to the Two-Token without debiasing.
+DEVIAS stands out by showing a more balanced performance of action and scene, achieving a significant $16.4$ points boost over the second-best method in the H.M..
+Remarkably, as a single model, DEVIAS surpasses the oracle performance of individual Action ViT with debiasing (BE) and Naive Scene ViT models: 50.3\% \vs 61.1\%.